ersanjeevkm/invoice-billing_2.0/README.md

 # STTING UP IN YOUR PC

-In billing.py at invoice billing directory file search for <PC usr name> in the whole file and change it to the USER NAME in your pc.
+In billing.py at invoice billing directory file search for "PC usr name" in the whole file and change it to the USER NAME in your pc.

 Copy the "invoice bills" directory to your PC's desktop and "invoice billing" directory to your D:/ drive